This is the sixth year with Gardener Cary George in charge of the Garden.

 On June 9, the Friends hosted a get-together and potluck dinner for Garden Volunteers at the Martha Crone Shelter.
 The new slide presentation was shown.
 Martha Hellander was on hand on Saturday June 13 for book signing of her book The Wild Gardener which was published in May.

 On Sunday August 2, commemorating Eloise Butler’s birthday a special stamp cancellation by the U.S. Post Office, using a wildflower stamp, was held at the Garden.
+Friends member Dan Miller helped with the envelope design.
 Martha Hellander returned from Chicago to sign copies of her book on Eloise Butler.
 Over 200 people attended.

 The Fringed Gentian™ had a report on Friends' founder, Clinton Odell.
 Work on the back gate project was finally underway on August 3rd with dredging for the new pond and moving the fence.
 The Friends donated $2,000 to the project.
 A new roster of Friends members was being readied for publication and release in the Winter.